-B.11__DATA STORAGE AND RETENTION
+B.11_DATA STORAGE AND RETENTION

 Data management files will be stored on a secure computer or on a removable hard drive that can be secured.
 Laboratory records must be retained by the contract laboratory for a minimum of five years.
 Project records must be retained by the lead organization conducting the monitoring operations for a minimum of five years, preferably longer.
-Site location and retention period for stored data is specified in the CLIA-Alaska QAPP (Table 3: Project Documents and Records).
+Site location and retention period for stored data is specified in the CLIA-Alaska QAPP (see "Section 2.10 Data Management").